Delain: 2014–2020: The Human Contradiction to Apocalypse & Chill

 Delain announced an eight track EP of new and live songs named Lunar Prelude.
 The EP was released on 19 February 2016.
 Their first single, "Suckerpunch", of the EP was released on 5 February.

 The band announced a new album of ten original songs and one "Queen" cover named Moonbathers.
 The record was released on 26 August 2016.

 Delain's first live video album, A Decade of Delain: Live at Paradiso was filmed at the Paradiso in Amsterdam, Netherlands for the band's 10th anniversary on 10 December 2016.
 It was released on 27 October 2017.

 On 30 August 2018, Joey de Boer was made a permanent member of Delain after filling in for Ruben Israel, who left the band in October 2017.

 Delain announced a new EP titled Hunter's Moon on 13 December 2018.
 The EP was released on 22 February 2019.
 "Masters of Destiny", the first single off of the EP was released on 11 January 2019 along with a music video.

 Merel Bechtold announced on 16 June 2019 that she was amicably leaving the band to pursue other musical interests.
 Her last show with Delain took place at Graspop Metal Meeting on 23 June 2019.

 On 27 September 2019, "Burning Bridges", the first single off of the album was released, which made its debut days before during their North America tour.
 On 15 November 2019, the second single off of the album, "One Second", was released.

-The band officially announced the title of their sixth studio album, Apocalypse & Chill, on 29 November 2019.
+The band announced the title of their sixth studio album, Apocalypse & Chill, on 29 November 2019.
 It was released on 7 February 2020.

-During the COVID-19 pandemic, the band was nominated by Arch Enemy vocalist Alissa White-Gluz for a benefit livestream concert called Together at Home.
-Lead singer Charlotte Wessels and guitarist Timo Somers both participated and did an acoustic version of songs and were the final performers of the livestream nominations.
+During the COVID-19 pandemic, the band was nominated by Alissa White-Gluz for a benefit livestream concert called Together at Home.
+Wessels and Somers both participated and did an acoustic version of songs and were the final performers of the livestream nominations.